voothi/20250902105308-anki-no-tts/README.md

 ## Related Projects

-This add-on is part of a suite of tools for managing TTS in Anki.
-If you want to enhance TTS with offline capabilities instead of disabling it, check out its companion add-on:

--   [**gTTS Player with Piper Fallback for Anki**](https://github.com/voothi/20250421115831-anki-gtts-player): An advanced TTS solution that provides an offline, local fallback using the high-quality Piper TTS engine.
+-   [**gTTS Player with Piper Fallback for Anki**](https://github.com/voothi/20250421115831-anki-gtts-player): For users who want to enhance TTS with offline capabilities instead of disabling it, this add-on provides a resilient solution with a local fallback engine.

 [Back to Top](#table-of-contents)